• Skip to primary navigation

 First, add enough oil to the heated skillet to cover the funnel cake completely, and let it reach 375°F.

-Then, when that's warmed up, grab a piping bag - or a ziplock bag with the corner cut - and squeeze the batter into the hot frying oil in a circular motion.
+Once you have hot oil, grab a piping bag - or a ziplock bag with the corner cut - and squeeze the batter into the hot frying oil in a circular motion.
 Start from the center and work your way out until you’ve got a 5-inch disk.

 Then, flip it over, and cook the other side for around 30 seconds to 1 minute - or until the underside is golden brown too.